selinlaraadali/DSA210_project/README.md

 -Creating time series visualizations to analyze daily/weekly trends.
 -Using scatter plots to show the correlation between sleep duration and walking speed.

+### Hypothesis Testing:

+-Conducting statistical tests to validate the relationship between sleep duration and walking speed.
+-Using statistical methods to determine if the effect of sleep duration on walking speed is statistically significant.

 ### Modeling: